netxms/netxms-doc/admin/installation.rst

 ^^^^^^^^^^^^^^^^^^^^^

 |product_name| web interface is java based and should be deployed into servlet container to
 run.
 Minimal supported versions: Jetty 10, Tomcat 9.
-Supported Java version is 17, but is found to be working with later versions, for example 21.
+Supported Java version is 17 or later.

   1. Install one of servlet containers that support servlet-api version 4.